Holland St & College Ave Mobility Improvements

 Thank you for all the city does to be considerate of everyone.

-MWSound about 2 years ago
+MWSound almost 3 years ago

 I am in favor of this improved design.
 For too long Holland Street has been inhospitable to people who bike, this will remedy that problem.
 I bike daily, and this will improve my safety and that of my children who ride with me on the bike (and are beginning to ride on their own).